 4.Cute Partition Manager

 The name of the software might fool you.
-Cute Partition Manager isn’t lacking of power by any means.
+Cute Partition Manager isn’t lacking power by any means.
 Unlike most partition softwares, Cute can run without any existing operating system as it runs on a bootable media.
 The process is purely keyboard-based.
 All you have to do is type in commands.

 5.Macrorit Partition Expert

-Versatility is what Macrorit Partition Expert focuses on.
+Versatility is what the Macrorit Partition Expert focuses on.
 It contains all the basic features you’d expect a partition software to have, plus many additional features.
 It also makes sure that you won’t make any mistakes because they’ve included a Commit option.
-It’s an additional button you have to click on before the software makes any modifications with the partition.
+It’s an additional button you have to click on before the software makes any modifications to the partition.

 6.Paragon Partition Manager